daveonhols/qmx/README.md

 # run the "fast" client, querying every 500 ms:
 $rlwrap ~/q/l32/q client.q fast 500
 ```
-The output for the "big" client is as expected:
+The output for the "big" client is roughly as expected:
 ```
 "big got :: 10000000 in dur :: 0D00:00:03.233967000"
 "big got :: 10000000 in dur :: 0D00:00:05.653426000"